ASTGI: Adaptive Spatio-Temporal Graph Interactions for Irregular Multivariate Time Series Forecasting: Methodology

 \subsection{Spatio-Temporal Dynamic Propagation}

 On the adaptively constructed graphs, we stack $L$ information propagation layers to update the point features, thereby capturing long-range and complex spatio-temporal dependencies.
 At layer $l$, the feature $\vh_i^{(l)}$ of each point $i$ is updated following a message-aggregation-update framework.
+While the graph topology $\mathcal{N}(i)$ remains fixed across layers, the interaction weights $a_{ij}$ are recomputed at each layer based on the updated features, allowing the model to progressively refine its attention over neighbors as representations evolve.